A new joke is doing the rounds in Kathmandu.

-All news we broadcast from camp has to be passed to the ministry first.
-Really – how about all the blogs, tweets, Facebook posts and emails we have no control over?
+All news we broadcast from camp has to be passed to the Ministry first.
+Really?
+How about all the blogs, tweets, Facebook posts and emails we have no control over?
 We’re not allowed to unfurl commercial banners on the summit, but how about all the climbers who are part funded by sponsorship and expected to produce a summit photo with their sponsor’s logo?

 “They tell us that stuff every year,” Phil said to me afterwards.

-The second rule concerns the new requirement to carry 8kg of trash off the mountain.
+The second rule concerns the new requirement to carry eight kilograms of trash off the mountain.
 This announcement received unusually positive media coverage, but nobody’s sure how it’s going to work.
 We’ll all be carrying our own trash back down with us, but am I really going to be spending my time in the Western Cwm combing the glacier for other people’s litter to take back with me, or will I be resting?
 It would be nice to think I’d do the former, but I can think of half a dozen reasons why I might not.
-8kg is a huge amount of extra weight to be carrying at high altitude.
+Eight kilograms is a huge amount of extra weight to be carrying at high altitude.